Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Cleveland has played eight games, with four wins against the spread.

-- When Cleveland puts up more than 20.3 points, it is 2-2 against the spread and 2-2 overall.
+- When Cleveland records more than 20.3 points, it is 2-2 against the spread and 2-2 overall.

-- Cleveland is 3-1 against the spread and 2-2 overall when the team picks up more than 361.3 yards.
+- In games that Cleveland amasses more than 361.3 yards, the team is 3-1 against the spread and 2-2 overall.

-- This year the Browns have eight turnovers, one fewer than the Bengals have takeaways (9).

 Home and road insights

-- This season, in three home games, Cincinnati has gone over the total once.
+- In three home games this season, Cincinnati has hit the over once.

-- Cleveland is 1-2 overall, with two wins against the spread, on the road.

-- Cleveland has gone over the total twice in three away games this year.
+- In three away games this season, Cleveland has gone over the total twice.

 Powered by Data Skrive.